 Older Australians who use aged care services often have complex health needs that require support from the health care system.
-This includes seeing GPs or specialists, having medications dispensed to them, visiting an emergency department, or being admitted to hospital.
+This includes seeing GPs or specialists, having medications dispensed to them, being admitted to hospital, or visiting an emergency department.

 Overview